notseanray/hypnos_core/README.md

 #### installation

-This is not inteded for anyone else to use in it's current state
+This is not intended for anyone else to use in it's current state

 if you still wish to mess around with it, it is recommended you have [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed